prajwalcbk/prajwalcbk-tourism/README.md

 Simple webiste constructed using mern stack Mongodb Express React and Nodejs...
 Where all Users can search Historical Places by location or name and add thier review about that place or other users can view reviews.

-## TOURISM REVIEWS
-	Users can view historical Places and reviews about Places

 ## INSTALLATION AND RUNNING LOCALLY